 4 Clearly define all your assumptions since they are the base for a projected value for any item in the income statement.
 Back all your information with strong reasons to avoid any confusion with the investors.

-Create a best, likely and worst case scenario separately in the statement.
-This will indicate the investors on how fragile your company is.
+Create a best, likely, and worst-case scenario separately in the statement.
+This will indicate to the investors how fragile your company is.